xcuadrado/api/README.md

 * The `colors` attribute is an `Array of String`.
 Each array element represents a color in which this product is available.

 * The `margin` of this product.
 How much does the shop make on every sale?
-  This is useful for us in order to be able to better promote specific products.
+  This is useful for us in order to better promote specific products.
 Type `Float`.

 * `adult` The adult status assigned to your product listings through the ‘adult’ attribute affects where product listings can show.
 For example, "adult" or "non-family safe" product listings aren't allowed to be shown in certain countries or to a certain audience.
 Type `Boolean`